suwuako/instadl/README.md

 # NOTE: THIS DOESN"T WORK ANYMORE FACEBOOK CHANGED THEIR CODE AND IM TOO LAZY TO FIX IT RN

+if someone wants to fix it feel free to pull request, the new tag is _ab1c i think

 # instadl
 downloads your saved pictures from instagram asynchronously (swagly)